-While I am excited to bring something new to the subject, there is a plethora of books on the identification of hawks and some are a must in the library of every birder.
+While I am excited to bring something new to the subject, there is a plethora of books on the identification of raptors and some are a must in the library of every birder.
 My ever favorite is the first edition of Hawks in Flight by Dunne/Sibley/Sutton.
-Jerry Ligouri quickly became one of the most inspiring and respected writers on the subject many years ago and his books are outstanding including many tips/tricks that previous books didn’t include.
+Jerry Ligouri quickly became one of the most inspiring and respected writers on the subject many years ago and his books are outstanding; including many tips/tricks that previous books didn’t include.

 Title: Hawks in Flight, 1st and 2nd Editions